 On its surface, the idea makes sense, but as with almost any financial theory, it has its detractors.
 Mason Gerety, a former SEC research economist and current professor emeritus at Northern Arizona University, researched circuit breakers in the 1990s and found an area of concern.
-According to his research, when sellers think a circuit breaker is about to kick in, they’ll sell more quickly.
-This could cause more and faster selling; the exact opposite of the intent of circuit breakers.
+According to his research, when sellers think a circuit breaker will kick in, they’ll sell more quickly.
+This could cause more and faster selling, the exact opposite of the intent of circuit breakers.

 Stock market circuit breakers may be more front of mind than in years past since earlier in 2020, the US markets saw an unprecedented four circuit breakers triggered in a mere matter of weeks.

-All four of the 2020 declines that triggered stock market circuit breakers occurred in response to the growing international concern over the COVID-19 pandemic.
-The first three circuit breaker triggers happened in the opening hours on March 9, March 12, and March 16.
+All four of the 2020 declines that triggered stock market circuit breakers occurred due to the growing international concern over the COVID-19 pandemic.
+The first three circuit breaker triggers happened in the opening hours of March 9, March 12, and March 16.
 The final circuit breaker trigger occurred on March 18, but it happened later in the day, unlike the other three.

 Though the market saw sufficient declines to trigger trading halts four times, each time led only to a level one halt.
-This means that after a 15-minute halt, the stock market did not continue to fall far enough to hit the next threshold.
-The argument could be made that the circuit breaker did its job and limited panic-driven selling, but it’s also possible the decline would have reached the same level whether the circuit breakers were triggered or not.
-Ultimately, whether the decline failed to go even further because of the circuit breakers or not is impossible to know.
+After a 15-minute halt, the stock market did not continue to fall far enough to hit the next threshold.
+The argument could be made that the circuit breaker did its job and limited panic-driven selling, but it’s also possible that the decline would have reached the same level whether the circuit breakers were triggered.
+Ultimately, whether the drop failed to go even further because of the circuit breakers or not is impossible to know.

 Whether or not you think circuit breakers help or hurt the stock market, they’re part of trading, and the better you understand them, the better chance you have of keeping a level head when panic erupts in the market and making profitable trades.